GreenVeggi/Thoth/pages/social-ecological systems.md

 	- legacy behavioural effects with outcomes at very different time scales,
 	- emergent properties, and
 	- the impossibility to extrapolate the information from one SES to another.
 	- del Mar Delgado-Serrano, M., Oteros-Rozas, E., Vanwildemeersch, P., Ortíz-Guerrero, C., London, S., & Escalante, R. (2015).
 Local perceptions on social-ecological dynamics in Latin America in three community-based natural resource management systems.
-Ecology and Society, 20(4). http://www.jstor.org/stable/26270288
+Ecology and Society, 20(4). http://www.jstor.org/stable/26270288 #delgadoserranoLocalPerceptionsSocialecological2015
+	- Seminar: #historyOfSocialecologicalSystems
+	- Theme: #naturalResouceManagementAndResilienceBuildingOfSocialecologicalSystems
+	- Métier: #naturalResouceManagementAndResilienceBuildingOfSocialecologicalSystems
+- An ecological system intricately linked with and affected by one or more social systems.
+An ecological system can loosely be defined as an interdependent system of organisms or biological units.
+"Social" simply means "tending to form cooperative and interdependent relationships with others of one’s kinds".
+Broadly speaking, social systems can be thought of as interdependent systems of organisms.
+Thus, both social and ecological systems contain units that interact interdependently and each may contain interactive subsystems as well.
-- m
+-